The license plate: The barcode of parking enforcement

 It doesn’t mean some of those parking managers did not have vision; it can often be the result of limited budgets, changing technology, changing administration over a longer period of time required to complete a City wide vision of parking.

-A plate based parking solution that eliminates the technology patchwork.
+Plate based smart parking technology eliminates the tech patchwork.

 Integrated parking solutions are not new